Almanarre Beach, Hyères: Windsurfing on the Riviera

 Accessible

-Almanarre doesn't do quaint.
-It does epic.
-Four kilometres of sand stretching along the western tombolo of the Giens Peninsula, wide open to the sky, the wind, and the kind of light that makes the Mediterranean look like it was painted by someone who couldn't quite believe their own palette.
+Almanarre doesn't do quaint, it does epic.
+Four kilometres of sand along the western tombolo of the Giens peninsula, wide open to the sky and the wind, with the kind of light that makes the Mediterranean look freshly painted.
+When the mistral blows, the water fills with sails and kites, and Almanarre becomes one of the best windsurfing and kitesurfing beaches in the Med.

-Getting there: Almanarre runs along the Route du Sel (D97) between Hyères and the Giens Peninsula.
-Several free and paid parking areas are accessible along the road.
-Wheelchair-accessible sections are available.
+Getting there: about 25 minutes from the villa, one of the closest beaches.
+Almanarre runs along the Route du Sel (D97) between Hyères and the Giens peninsula.

-Facilities: Showers and restrooms at several access points.
-Kitesurf and windsurf schools and rental shops along the beach road.
-Supervised swimming in designated areas during summer.
+Facilities: showers and restrooms at several access points; kitesurf and windsurf schools and rentals along the beach road.

 Mauricette's Tip